 I love cooking a whole chicken at home in my crockpot, and I know you will too.
 The results are so much better than purchasing a store-bought rotisserie chicken!
-Your chicken will be packed full of flavor, have a crispy skin and will result in your own chicken stock/broth to use later.
+Your chicken will be packed full of flavor, have crispy skin and will result in your own chicken stock/broth to use later.

-Have a hard time giving up store-bought rotisserie chicken?
 I completely understand.
 I used to buy store-bought rotisserie chicken all the time.
 However, I was tired of it being dry, and it just lacked so much flavor.
 I decided to attempt to cook a whole chicken in the crockpot one morning to see what the results would be… and I haven’t turned back!

 4 Problems With Cooking a Whole Chicken in the Oven

-If you buy rotisserie chicken from the store, you might think the next-best option is to cook a whole chicken in the oven (instead of crockpot whole chicken).
+If you buy a rotisserie chicken from the store, you might think the next-best option is to cook a whole chicken in the oven (instead of crockpot whole chicken).
 Let me tell you why cooking a whole chicken in the oven is not the best option.

 - You end up with super dry chicken.
 No one likes eating dry chicken!